Skip to content

 Considering ‘the end’ of the HIV epidemic

 Four decades into the HIV epidemic, advocates and medical experts can finally envision the end of new HIV infections.
-HIV and the Journey Toward Zero, a documentary film from CDPH and Tessa Films, explores the perspective of Chicagoans on the frontline — long-term survivors, clinicians, researchers and community leaders.
+HIV and the Journey Toward Zero, a documentary film series from CDPH and Tessa Films, explores the perspective of Chicagoans on the frontline — long-term survivors, newly diagnosed individuals, advocates, clinicians, researchers and community leaders.

 CLIENT